The Ultimate List of Digital Marketing Terms

 Canonical (rel=canonical) – A piece of code that is added into the html head of a webpage to indicate to Google whether a piece of content is original or duplicated from somewhere else.
 Original content should canonical to itself, and content taken from other places should point the canonical to the original source URL.
 Canonicals can also be used to avoid duplicate content issues within a website.

-Click-Through-Rate – A metric showing how often people click on an ad after they see it.
-It can be calculated by dividing the number of clicks on the ad divided by the number of impressions (how many times it was seen).
-This ratio can be useful when determining whether an ad’s messaging matches what the consumer is searching for, and if it resonates with them.
+Click-Through-Rate – A metric showing how often people click on an ad or search result after they see it.
+It can be calculated by dividing the number of clicks, by the number of impressions (how many times the ad or search result was seen).
+This ratio can be useful when determining whether the messaging matches what the consumer is searching for, and if it resonates with them.
+A higher click-through-rate means more engagement, which generally leads to more quality conversions.

 Code – The languages used to build a website.
 The most commonly used languages in web design are HTML, CSS, JS, and PHP.

-Contact Form – A section on a website with fillable fields for visitors to contact the website owner, most commonly used to collect name, phone number, and email address of potential customers.
+Contact Form – A section on a website with fillable fields that visitors use to contact the website owner.
+Most commonly used to collect names, phone numbers, and email addresses of potential customers.
+Contact forms are fast becoming a preferred method for reaching out to a business.

-Content – Any form of media online that can be read, watched, or interacted with.
-Content commonly refers specifically to written material, but can also include images and videos.
+Content – Any form of online media that can be read, watched, or provides an interactive experience.
+Content commonly refers to written materials, but also includes images and videos.

 Conversion – The completion of a predefined goal.
 This is often used to track the number of site visitors that have been “converted” into paying customers, though sales are not always chosen as the metric.
-Other common goals are newsletter subscriptions and downloads of content from the website.
+Other common goals are newsletter subscriptions and content downloads from the website.

 Conversion Rate – The rate at which visitors to a website complete the predefined goal.
 It is calculated by dividing the number of goal achievements by the total number of visitors.
 For example, if 100 people visit a website and 10 of them complete the conversion goal (like filling out a contact form) then the conversion rate is 10%.